 "Intellectual Property" is the body of law that protects the fruits of human intelligence: our inventions, our creative works, and the logos and brand names that we adopt for the goods and services we sell.
 There are three major types of intellectual property protection - patents, trademarks, and copyrights.
 Generally speaking, patent protection is available for inventions that are useful, such as a novel product, a new method of doing business, or a new process for making or using something.
-Patents are also a means to protect a new and original ornamental design for an article of manufacture.
-Copyrights protect original works of authorship such as books, music, artwork, photographs, web pages, and software.
-Trademarks protect the brand names used for goods or services, logos, as well as distinctive product and packaging designs.
-Trademark law is part of the law of unfair competition, which includes trade secret protection, unfair competition, and deceptive and unfair trade practices.
+Patents-and are may also be available to also a means to protect a new and original ornamental design for an article of manufacture; eCopyrights-law protects original works of authorship such as books, music, artwork, photographs, web pages, and software, and tTrademarks-law protects the brand names used for goods or services, logos, as well as distinctive product and packaging designs.
+Trademark law is part of the law of unfair competition, which also addresses-includes trade secret protection, unfair competition, and deceptive and unfair trade practices.

-An invention or work may be eligible for more than one type of protection.
-For example, a lamp with an elaborately sculpted base that incorporates a novel on-off switch.
-The creator of the lamp might be able to claim copyright protection in the lamp's shape as a sculpture, apply for a design patent to protect the ornamental features of the lamp, and apply for a utility patent on the on-off switch invention.
+Sometimes aAn invention or work may be is eligible for more than one type of protection.
+Take, f For example, a lamp with an elaborately sculpted base that incorporates a novel on-off switch.
+The creator of this the lamp might be able to claim copyright protection in the lamp's shape as a sculpture, apply for a design patent to protect the ornamental features of the lamp, and apply for a utility patent on the on-off switch invention.
 Over time, if the public came to associate the lamp's design with a particular source of lamps, as we have learned to associate the shape of a Coca-Cola® bottle with cola manufactured by the Coca-Cola Company, then the lamp's shape could be claimed as a trademark.
-An attorney will help you to determine which types of intellectual property protection are available to you and how best to protect your intellectual property.
+An attorney ean-will help you to determine what which types of intellectual property protection are available to you and how best to protect your intellectual property.